sodadata/docs/soda-cl/soda-cl-overview.md

 #### 2. Write Checks

 Use [SodaCL]({% link soda-cl/soda-cl-overview.md %}) to define the checks that Soda Cloud executes on a regular schedule to uphold the tenets of this agreement.
 If any of these checks fail during a regularly-scheduled scan, Soda Cloud notifies the stakeholders you specify in the Notifications section.

+Be sure to click **Test checks** to validate that the SodaCL syntax you have written is valid, and that Soda can execute the checks against your datasets without errors.

 For help writing your first checks:
 * browse the library of **SodaCL snippets** that insert correctly-formatted syntax for the most commonly-used checks for basic data quality.